 One of the most photographed places in the world, the iconic Prince of Wales Hotel was constructed in 1927 by the Great Northern Railway.
 One of Canada’s Grand Railway Hotels, this refined chateau provides a striking contrast to its rugged surroundings.
 Waterton Village offers numerous other lodging offerings from luxurious suites to affordable hotels.
-Great eateries, galleries and day spas are all easily in walking distance from all of the areas hotels.
-REMEMBER, ALL CANADIAN PARKS ARE FREE IN 2017!
-DON’T FORGET YOUR PASSPORT!
+Great eateries, galleries, and day spas are all easily in walking distance from all of the areas hotels.

 Over 250 kilometers of trails are located within the Waterton complex.
 Trails range in difficulty from a leisurely half-mile round trip to pristine Akamina Lake to the strenuous 11 mile round trip to the scenic waterfall at Crypt Lake.